NVIDIA/NeMo/docs/source/features/communication_overlap.rst

 NeMo supports PP communication overlap only with virtual pipelining, where PP communication becomes the performance bottleneck.
 Please refer `GPT3 training config file <https://github.com/NVIDIA/NeMo-Framework-Launcher/blob/main/launcher_scripts/conf/training/gpt3/175b.yaml>`_ that uses the PP communication overlap.

-Context-parallel communication overlap
+Context-parallel Communication Overlap
 --------------------------------------

-Context parallelism partitions activations (gradients) of all layers in sequence domain, which introduces all-gather and reduce-scatter of activations (gradients) in self-attention forward- and back-propagations.
+Context parallelism partitions activations (gradients) on all layers in the sequence domain.
+This introduces all-gather and reduce-scatter of activations (gradients) in self-attention forward- and back-propagations.
 NeMo hides the context-parallel (CP) communications under the self-attention computation.
 Like the TP communication overlaps, the CP communications are chunked then pipeline-overlapped with the self-attention computation, where the all-gather and the reduce-scatter of activations (gradients) are replaced with P2P ring exchanges of data.